SAVE SOUTHWARK WOODS OBJECTIONS

 PLANNING OFFICER’S REPORT

-This is described on Southwark Council’s own Application Form 6, Dated 5th August 2015 signed by Strategic Director of Environment and Leisure, Deborah Collins:
+Southwark Council’s own Application Form 6, Dated 5th August 2015 signed by Strategic Director of Environment and Leisure, Deborah Collins, describes it more accurately as:

 “Brief Description of the Proposal